-- Explain the warehousing processes and the impact of layout, technologies and equipment and management practices on warehouse/distribution centre operational efficiency
+- Explain the impact of warehousing management practices on warehouse operational efficiency

-- Demonstrate the impact warehouse/distribution centre operations and inventory management can have on the performance of the logistics/supply chain system
+- Discuss the impact of warehouse operations and inventory management on the performance of the logistics/supply chain system

 - Apply EOQ, Pareto, and k-curve methodologies to inventory management

 - Inventory Management